harsh-nii/Video-Comparision-using-Rule-based-system/README.md

-# 📊 Video Quality Comparison Tool
+# Video Comparision using Rule Based System

 This Python project evaluates and compares the quality of two videos based on various visual features.
 It uses OpenCV and NumPy to analyze key aspects such as sharpness, brightness, contrast, colorfulness, motion blur, edge density, and more to determine which video is visually superior.

 ---

-## 🚀 Features
+## Features

-- ✅ Frame extraction from videos
+- Frame extraction from videos
-- ✅ Multiple video quality metrics:
+- Multiple video quality metrics:
   - Sharpness
   - Brightness
   - Contrast